Developmental Delays

 A chiropractor can perform spinal cord adjustments, which can improve communication in the nervous system.

-Many children with developmental delays have auditory processing problems that may be causing problems with focus and concentration.
+Many children with learning disabilities have auditory processing problems that may be causing problems with focus and concentration.

 A Brain Gym practitioner can have your child do exercises for sensorimotor coordination, self-calming and self-management.

-Acpuncture can help lower stress and anxiety associated with developmental delays and sensory processing issues.
+Acupuncture can help lower stress and anxiety associated with sensory processing.
+It can also help with blood-sugar and hormonal regulation.

-Children with developmental delays typically also have food allergies and/or food sensitivities and intolerances.
+Children with chronic health conditions typically also have food allergies and/or food sensitivities and intolerances.

 NAET (Namudripad’s Allergy Elimination Technique) and BioSET are two non-invasive methods of allergy elimination.